sawdog/pysense/README.md

 ### Todo

+- rewrite api.py to reduce boilerplate with fetching the Trend data.
+Moving to an object model will simplify tha interface.
 - Continue the development of a fully functional CLI for accessing the APIs:
-  - ensure entry_point is functional
+  - ensure entry_points are functional
-- Make configuration more flexible: Adding Confuse as the yaml configuration package.
 - Add POST/PUT where/if applicable
 - Improved error handling

+#### Completed Todo Items
+- Make configuration more flexible: Adding Confuse as the yaml configuration package.
+(0.6.0)
-- Adding Sentry configuration
+- Adding Sentry configuration (0.7.0)

 ### Install